XinshaoAmosWang/Ranked-List-Loss-for-DML/README.md

     * The Adam optimiser is found to be very sensitive to the setting of delta recently.
     * ...

-* There are some vital breakthroughs over the time although it seems trivial now.
+* There are some vital breakthroughs over the time although they seem to be trivial now.
     * [Multibatch Method](https://www.cse.huji.ac.il/~shashua/papers/multibatch-nips16.pdf), after which people rarely use rigid input formats.
         * Before this milestone, we heard a lot about siamese networks, triplet networks, etc.
         * After Multibatch Method, we construct doublets, triplets, or high-order tuples directly in the feature space.